The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Observations

 The MAXI, installed on the Japanese Experiment Module of International Space Station (ISS), is designed to alert the transient X-ray sources and monitor the long-term variations of the X-ray sources~\citep{mat09}.
-It contains two types of slit cameras with two different detectors: a gas proportional counter with an effective area of 5250 cm$^2$ for detecting the X-ray photons in the energy range of 2-30 keV, and a solid state camera of an effective area of 200 cm$^2$ sensitive to the X-ray photons in the energy range of 0.5-12 keV.
+It contains two types of slit cameras with two different detectors: a gas proportional counter with an effective area of 5250 cm$^2$ for detecting the X-ray photons in the energy range of 2-30 keV, and a solid state camera with an effective area of 200 cm$^2$ sensitive to the X-ray photons in the energy range of 0.5-12 keV.
 MAXI can scan almost the entire sky twice during each ISS orbit ($\sim$90 minutes).
-In this study, we analyzed the daily binned light curve of the energy range of 2-20 keV collected between 2009 August 12 (MJD 55055) and 2023 August 1 (MJD 60157), available on the MAXI website\footnote{http://maxi.riken.jp/pubdata/v7.7l/J1823-303/index.html}, to study the superorbital modulation of 4U 1820-30.
+In this study, we analyzed the daily binned light curve of the energy range of 2-20 keV collected between 2009 August 12 (MJD 55,055) and 2023 August 1 (MJD 60,157), available on the MAXI on-demand process website\footnote{http://maxi.riken.jp/mxondem}, to study the superorbital modulation of 4U 1820-30.